You can also study this course:

 Why study this subject?

-Our MSc programme offers a route for students seeking British Psychological Society (BPS) training and accreditation but do not have the BPS accredited degree.
 By studying this course, you’ll be qualified for further training towards becoming a Chartered Psychologist.

 If you’re not dreaming of a career in psychology, then don’t worry; our course can offer you important transferrable skills that will set you up confidently to dive into any number of exciting employment opportunities.